 When comparing the performance of the proposed method with those from others, Multi-Class Accuracy (MCA) is used, as this metric is generally reported in related work.
 However, as the Soccer Dataset is highly unbalanced, this metric only would give a too optimistic view.
-Therefore, we calculate a Matthew Correlation Coefficient (MCC) [69] per class label, using Equation 6, and use this metric to evaluate all intermediate optimisation steps.
+Therefore, we calculate a Matthew Correlation Coefficient (MCC) [59] per class label, using Equation 4, and use this metric to evaluate all intermediate optimisation steps.
 An MCC is independent of class imbalance and weights precision and recall rather than accuracy only [14][15].
 The correlation value indicates the agreement between the predicted and the ground-truth labels.
 MCCs range from -1 (total disagreement) to 1 (perfect agreement), where a score of 0 equals random predictions.
 Our goal is to maximise the MCC for each class label, where we value the predictability for all classes equally important.
 To avoid reporting nineteen MCCs at every optimisation step, we average the scores over all actions (eight classes) and all activities (eleven classes).
 The result is two Mean Matthews Correlation Coefficient (MMCC) scores.
 Importantly, the averages are meta-scores meant to evaluate optimisations and are difficult to interpret.
 Therefore, we frequently report the individual MCCs as well.

-$$MCC = \frac{TP \times TN - FP \times FN}{\sqrt{(TP + FP)(TP + FN)(TN + FP)(TN + FN)}}, \quad (6)$$ with the numbers of true positives (TP), true negatives (TN), false positives (FP) and false negatives (FN) for each class calculated from the confusion matrix.
+$$MCC = \frac{TP \times TN - FP \times FN}{\sqrt{(TP + FP)(TP + FN)(TN + FP)(TN + FN)}}, \quad (4)$$ with the numbers of true positives (TP), true negatives (TN), false positives (FP) and false negatives (FN) for each class calculated from the confusion matrix.

 Where standard deviations $(\pm \sigma)$ are mentioned, the model is trained and evaluated five times using different parameter initialisation.
-Standard deviations reported with $\dagger$ or $\ddagger$ are from three and ten runs, respectively.
-All results until Section 5.6 are on samples from the validation set.
+Standard deviations reported with \dagger or \ddagger are from three and ten runs, respectively.
+All results until Section 5.5 are on samples from the validation set.

-5.2 Baseline experiments
+5.1 Baseline experiment

-As the baseline ARG has not been evaluated on soccer data before, it is no foregone conclusion that the method performs equally well with soccer videos as it does in volleyball.
-To measure the performance gap, the ARG is applied, in its original structure, to the Volleyball Dataset and the Soccer Dataset.
-When reproducing the results on the Volleyball Dataset, we were able to obtain similar performance scores as reported in the original paper [99]: 82.5% and 92.3% MCA for actions and activities respectively (see Table 3).
-When the baseline is applied to the Soccer Dataset, MCAs of 89.3% (actions) and 55.9% (activities) are obtained.
-The high score for the actions can be explained by the large imbalance in the dataset, where 94.9% of the player samples have the passive action label.
-The baseline results in MMCCs of 0.275 and 0.359 for action and activity predictions with soccer videos, which is drastically lower than its performance with volleyball videos.
+The baseline ARG has not yet been evaluated on soccer data before.
+To measure the performance gap towards volleyball, the ARG is applied, in its original structure, to the Volleyball Dataset and the Soccer Dataset.
+When reproducing the results on the Volleyball Dataset, we were able to obtain similar performance scores as reported in the original paper [84]: 82.5% and 92.3% MCA for actions and activities respectively (see Table 3).
+When the baseline is applied to the Soccer Dataset,